The Lake Tahoe Railway

 The Lake Tahoe Railway connected Tahoe City and Lake Tahoe with the Central Pacific Railroad at Truckee, CA, about 14 miles north.
 The tracks ended on the west side of the lake in Tahoe City.
 (Right of way)

-Operations began in 1875 as a narrow gauge railway, with the line reaching its full extent by 1900.
+Operations began in 1875 as a narrow gauge railway, with the line reaching its full extent by 1900, and was used to transport logs and other materials from the forests surrounding Lake Tahoe to the Southern Pacific's main line.

 Southern Pacific began leasing the line in 1925, and converted it to standard gauge a year later.
 Under SP ownership, the line was known as the Lake Tahoe Branch.